Don’t wait until our cool nights turn into full-on cold days. Now is the time to begin thinking about how to winterize your home.

 - Battery-operated radio or weather radio.
 (Buy extra batteries.)

-- Snow blower, shovels, and/or chemicals to melt snow.
+- Snow blowers, shovels, and/or salt or chemicals to melt snow.

 - Containers of bottled water.
 Non-perishable food to last a few days.
 Be sure you have a hand-operated can opener.

 - Paper plates and plastic eating utensils.
 Paper towels.

 - Extra firewood.
 Fuel for your generator.
 Kerosene and a kerosene heater (use with carbon monoxide monitoring strips).